danielcranney/danielcranney/README.md

 📍 I'm based in Bristol, England

-💼 I'm currently working at WeAreDevelopers
+💼 I'm currently working at Developer Advocate at WeAreDevelopers

-📚 I'm currently learning Node.js
+📚 What are you learning? (e.g., React and Node.js)

-🎨 My hobbies include Photography and swinging through the air
+🎨 What do you enjoy doing? (e.g., Photography, Traveling, etc.)

 ### Experience